 Use Email Marketing

-Anytime a person fills out a contact form on your website, becomes a new patient, or signs up for HIPAA compliant email you should make it a point to allow them to opt in to receiving marketing emails from your practice.
+Anytime a person fills out a contact form on your website, becomes a new patient, or signs up for HIPAA compliant email you should make it a point to allow them to opt-in to receiving marketing emails from your dental office.

 Marketing emails allow you to deliver important news directly to a person’s inbox, drives them to your website by including call-to-action buttons, and encourages them to share content on social media.

 Email marketing technology is used by 82% of B2B and B2C companies. – Ascend2

 With the prevalence of email marketing, you can bet that if you aren’t using it and your competitors are, you’re missing out on valuable traffic.

 Businesses make an average of $2 in income for every $1 they spend in AdWords.
 (Google)